THE QUEBEC GAY ARCHIVES AT THE CINÉMA DU PARC IN AUGUST 2018

 In 1979, he followed in the path of LGBTQ+ groups in the USA commemorating the anniversary of Stonewall by organizing in Montréal a demonstration of a happy, proud and exceptional proud LGBTQ+ community.
 This demonstration became a model for Pride celebrations all over Canada.

+In 2017, he was invited to be a Grand Marshall of the Fierté Montréal celebrations.
 He is an active member of the Quebec Gay Archives.